odeum/optimization/patterns.md

 4. Children
 - Children are expensive
 - Children should excercise independance
+- Child Components should should be "pure"

+5. Keep <li> in their own component

+6. Implement ID's in your models and then use ID's for keys in iterations, only use indexes if an ID isn't a part of your data structure

 ## API for React Components
 API: Render, Props, State, Context, Lifecycle Events

 - Container (Stateful Component - Controller, Smart, Business Logic, Data (fetching)) - uses render, state, lifecycle events

 - Presentation (Stateless Component - View, Dumb, Display) - uses render, props, context